automatecloud/dsc_collection/README.md

 After successfully using the config module you can start to use the following test classes:
 * fourthcoffee.pp - Installs IIS, .NET ASP 4.5, Disables the Default Webside and configures a new Webside with fourthcoffee application.
+* archive.pp - Example how to extract archive zip file
+* environment.pp - Example how to configure system environment variable.
+* package.pp - Example how to install software with package resource.
+* registry.pp - Example how to manage different Registry keys and values.
+* service.pp - Example how to manage a service
+* userandgroup.pp - Example how to manage a local user and a local group.

 ## Usage